Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 Drywall Taping and Mudding

-Contractors apply setting-type compounds for initial coats because they cure chemically rather than by water evaporation.
+In these cases, our contractors apply setting-type compounds for initial coats because they cure chemically rather than by water evaporation.
 This prevents extended drying times in humid bathrooms.

 Application sequence: